 Standards relating to the transportation sector in Canada are mostly administered by Environment Canada (responsible for emissions standards for most vehicles) and Transport Canada (responsible for efficiency standards and other transport-related regulations).
 This page provides on overview of those agencies as well as the Canadian regulatory process.

-Established in 1971, Environment Canada (EC) implements the Government of Canada’s environmental agenda.
-Authority to regulate emissions from internal combustion engines other than those used in aircraft, railway locomotives and commercial marine vessels in Canada currently rests with EC.
-Emission standards for engines and vehicles, including emission standards for greenhouse gas (GHG) emissions, are established by EC.
-EC’s authority to regulate engine emissions—and the air quality in general—is based on the Canadian Environmental Protection Act.
+Established in 1971, Environment and Climate Change Canada (ECCC) implements the Government of Canada’s environmental agenda.
+Authority to regulate emissions from internal combustion engines other than those used in aircraft, railway locomotives and commercial marine vessels in Canada currently rests with ECCC.
+Emission standards for engines and vehicles, including emission standards for greenhouse gas (GHG) emissions, are established by ECCC.
+ECCC’s authority to regulate engine emissions—and the air quality in general—is based on the Canadian Environmental Protection Act.

 Transport Canada is responsible for transportation policies and programs.
 It promotes safe, secure, efficient and environmentally-responsible transportation.
 Transport Canada reports to Parliament and Canadians through the minister of Transportation, Infrastructure and Communities.